 ).A new JMX Mbean is created for each new configuration of the Apache Sling Composite Health Check.**

-Finally, the entry of the composite health check that has just been created needs to be added in the Operations Dashboard configuration nodes.
-The procedure for this is the same as with individual health checks: a node of type nt:unstructured needs to be created under /apps/settings/granite/operations/hc
+Finally, the entry of the composite health check that has been created must be added in the Operations Dashboard configuration nodes.
+The procedure is the same as with individual health checks: a node of type nt:unstructured must be created under /apps/settings/granite/operations/hc

 .
-The resource property of the node will be defined by the value of hc.mean.name in the OSGI configuration.
+The resource property of the node is defined by the value of hc.mean.name in the OSGI configuration.

-If, for example, you created a configuration and set the hc.mbean.name value to diskusage, the configuration nodes will look like this:
+For example, if you created a configuration and set the hc.mbean.name value to diskusage, the configuration nodes look like the following:

 Name: Composite Health Check